jhu-dvrk/dvrk-ros/dvrk_robot/video.md

 tvtime -d /dev/video1
 ```

-Once in `tvtime`, change the input to S-Video.
+Once in `tvtime`, change the input to S-Video by pressing `i` key.
 If you see a black
 image, it's possible that you don't have enough light in front of your
 camera or endoscope.
 If you happen to use a real da Vinci endoscope
 and CCUs (Camera Control Units), you can use the toggle switch